clearlinux/clear-linux-documentation/source/guides/stacks/dlrs.rst

 #.
 Run the Model Optimizer

-   Running the model optimizer is as simple as calling the appropriate script, however there are many configuration options that are explainedin the documentation
+   Running the model optimizer is as simple as calling the appropriate script, however there are many configuration options that are explained in the documentation

    .. code-block:: bash